 Dogwood Therapy Services Inc New Mexico, USA

-Peter is a board member and a past President of Assistance Dogs International (ADI), the body responsible for setting standards and accrediting the international assistance dog industry.
+Peter has been a board member and a past President of Assistance Dogs International (ADI), the body responsible for setting standards and accrediting the international assistance dog industry.
 He is passionate about sharing best practise and helping to improve understanding of the role assistance dogs play in people’s lives.
 He has played a significant role in campaigning for better access rights for assistance dogs in the UK and internationally.
-Peter is also a Board member of Assistance Dogs Europe (President from 2001 – 2007) and Assistance Dogs (UK).
+Peter has also been a Board member of Assistance Dogs Europe (President from 2001 – 2007) and Assistance Dogs (UK).

-Peter has an BA(Hons) in Government, an MBA (Masters in Business Administration) from Cranfield School of Management and is a Fellow of the Royal Society of Arts.
+Peter has an BA(Hons) in Government, an MBA (Masters in Business Administration) from Cranfield School of Management.

 Danny has been involved in the assistance dog world since 2004.
 He is Secretaris General of the Assistance Dog School Dyadis, Brussels, Belgium and he is a Board member of the Guide Dog School, Scale Dogs, Belgium.

 Danny is a Board member of Assistance Dogs International (ADI), the body responsible for setting standards and accrediting the international assistance dog industry.
 He is passionate about sharing best practise and helping to improve understanding of the role assistance dogs play in people’s lives.
 Danny has been President of Assistance Dogs Europe since 2007 (Secretary from 2004 – 2007) and Board member of the Belgian Assistance Dog Federation.

 Danny is a founding director of Animal Assisted Intervention International (AAII), the international umbrella organization for practitioners in the field of the AAI world and involved since 2009.

 Danny is an outstanding organizor and has earned his tracks since 2010 organizing the yearly ADEu and AAII meetings.
 He is also an excellent, modest speaker and has given lectures and presentations on all aspects of the charity’s work in Belgium, in Europe and the rest of the world.